How to Install a Ford Raptor-Style Grille on a Ford Transit

 1. Remove the Factory Grille

-Start by taking off the black plastic caps on top of the OEM grille.
+Remove the black plastic caps atop the factory grille.
 Unscrew the three bolts along the top.
-Use your bent-tip tool to carefully release the plastic clips holding the grille in place.
-Be patient here — these clips are easy to break.
+Use a bent-tip tool to carefully disengage the plastic clips securing the grille.
+Exercise patience—these clips break easily.

 2. Test Fit the New Grille and Identify Trouble Spots

-Once the stock grille is out, test-fit your new Raptor-style grille.
-Use painter’s tape to mark any contact points.
-This protects your paint and helps you visualize where modifications are needed.
+After removing the original grille, test-fit your Raptor-style grille.
+Apply painter's tape to mark contact points.
+This guards your paint and helps determine where modifications are necessary.

-Most likely, you’ll need to trim a few plastic tabs from the new grille to help it fit flush — especially along the bottom edge and near the air duct area.
+You'll likely need to trim several plastic tabs from the new grille for flush fitting—particularly along the bottom edge and near the air duct.

 3. Trim Tabs and Fitment Adjustments

-Use an oscillating multi-tool to trim down the interfering plastic tabs.
-Be careful not to cut into your radiator or oil cooler.
-I had to remove three plastic tabs behind the grille that were preventing it from seating properly.
+Employ an oscillating multi-tool to trim interfering plastic tabs.
+Avoid cutting into your radiator or oil cooler.
+The author removed three plastic tabs behind the grille preventing proper seating.

 4. Install the New Grille